GYUHO Lee © 2026

 Add your final candidates to My Uni

-The original system overwhelmed users with options that did little to support better decisions.
+The original system overwhelmed users with filter options that added complexity without improving decision-making.

 Can you go through all the options without any issues?